axarekma/WMC_2023_CUP/README.md

 ![png](FIG/carl-johan_ryner_ulf_kristiansson_e2.png)

+The lanes were not in favour of Yannick Müller, dropping him from second place to the 7th most likely winner.

 ## Most Common Medalists
-The most common medalists is counted from 10000 realizations of a MC bracket.
-Numbers shown are normalized to 100.

-I.e., if we were to rerun the bracket 100 times, Melanie is expected to win 32 times, and be on the podium a total of 67 times.
+Here we show the most common medalists from 10000 realizations of a MC bracket.
+The numbers shown are normalized to 100, i.e., if we were to rerun the bracket 100 times, Melanie is expected to win 32 times, and be on the podium a total of 67 times.

-The lanes were not in favour of Yannick Müller, dropping him from second place to the 7th most likely winner.

 #### Womens CUP